How to (Successfully) Outsource Your Content Writing

 These can be on processes like, but I'll give you some of Contentbulb's SOPs as an example:

-Your processes will likely be different to these and unique to your workflow (but feel free to steal them).
+Your processes will likely be different to these and unique to your workflow (but feel free to steal them as inspiration).

 It can take time to create them, but it's worth it.

 We also recommend preparing short videos, using a tool like Loom.
-These are more interactive than documents, and a great way to get your thoughts across in a clear way.
+These are more interactive than documents, and a great way to get your thoughts across in a quick and clear way.

 Your SOPs will speed up your entire content marketing process and ensure your final blog posts and articles meet your high-quality standard.